 A cube inside a cube inside a cube – the Turner’s Cube is as fascinating as it is deceptively simple.
 By using smaller bits and machining carefully, even a beginner can create an intricate display piece.

 The Best Mini Milling Machines

 Now that you know some interesting projects, let’s talk about the best machine you can use to accomplish these fun jobs.

-It is considered among the leading benchtop milling machines on the market.
+It is considered among the leading vertical milling machines on the market.